 If you use the Internet at all, you've almost certainly seen Google AdWords, possibly without even realising it.
-When using Google Search or one of their search partners (known as the search network, AdWords Ads appear on the right-hand side of search results and occasionally at the very top of the page on the left.
+When using Google Search, AdWords Ads appear on the right-hand side of search results often at the very top of the page on the left and sometimes at the bottom of the page.
 When looking at non-Google websites (known as the content network, AdWords Ads can appear virtually anywhere on the page and in different sizes and layouts but you'll usually see them labelled as 'Ads by Google' or 'Sponsored Links'.

 Why is AdWords better than conventional advertising?

 With convential advertising, for example in newspapers or magazines, you pay for an Ad to be placed in the publication but only a certain percentage of readers are actually potential customers.
 In effect you're paying for your Ad to be shown to people who have no interest in buying your product.